I'll call it for 25, but you just put it in there right after number 24.

 And it's time we start telling the truth about that.

-And so the question I think the voters have to ask themselves is do you believe that the candidate who's raised the most money from Washington lobbyists, Democrat or Republican?
+And so the question I think that voters have to ask themselves is, do you believe that the candidate who's raised the most money from Washington lobbyists, Democrat or Republican, the candidate who's raised the most money from the health industry, drug companies, health insurance companies, the candidate who's raised the most money from the defense industry, Republican or Democrat?

 And the answer to all those questions is that's Senator Clinton.